Study-Stuffs/Evolution-and-Genetics/README.md

 - The mechanism of evolution is **natural selection**.
 This is the process by which organisms with certain inherited traits are more likely to survive and reproduce than others.
 - Natural selection causes populations to become **adapted** to their environment.
 Adaptation is the process by which a population becomes better suited to its environment.
 - Natural selection is a **random process**.
 It does not favour any particular individual or trait.
 It is the result of the interaction of many factors, including **mutation**, **genetic drift**, **migration** and **sexual selection**.
+- Evolution for Darwin was gradual while deVries believed mutation caused speciation and hence called it **saltation**.

 ### 2. Natural Selection